 They are going to attract a lot of young car buyers wary of the old dealership ways.

-In part because of things like this and this.
+In part because of things like this

 And also because of something that’s been a hallmark of every successful business since time immemorium.